Can Your Diet Help Relieve Rheumatoid Arthritis?

 Will Going Gluten-Free Relieve Joint Pain?

 Gluten is a protein found in wheat, rye, and barley, as well as many packaged and restaurant foods.
 If you have celiac disease and eat gluten, your small intestine gets inflamed.
-This prevents you from absorbing nutrients.
+This prevents you from absorbing some nutrients.

 Before you decide to cut out gluten, talk to your doctor or a dietitian.
 Gluten-free foods can be low in fiber and may lack key nutrients.
 They can also be high in fat and calories.